-- It is possible to identify the components of an ore body for which access has been improved as a result of the stripping activity. - The costs relating to that stripping activity can be measured reliably.
+- It is probable that the future economic benefits associated with the stripping activity will flow to the entity. - It is possible to identify the components of an ore body for which access has been improved as a result of the stripping activity. - The costs relating to that stripping activity can be measured reliably.